 Items Not Included

 Central Vermont Public Safety Authority.

 Petitioned ballot items.

-- 55 Barre Street improvements ($6 million).
+55 Barre Street improvements ($6 million).

 LED street lighting in downtown ($140,000).

 Citizen Survey (3-year funding) $5,000.

 I appreciate the hard work of our management team and all city employees.
 This budget is a team effort from start to finish.
 The department heads worked diligently to meet our budget goals.
 I would like to particularly recognize the efforts of Finance Director Kelly Murphy, who bears the greatest brunt of this effort.
 We have not previously worked on a budget in an environment like this.
 There are many challenging decisions to be made.
-Thank you for reading this article and for your interest in Montpelier City Government.
-Please feel free to contact me at 802-223-9502 or email@example.com with any questions, comments, or concerns.
-Paid for by the City of Montpelier.